The Master of Social Work is a 72-unit program offered by the College of Education, Psychology and Social Work.

 Graduates of the Master of Social Work (Graduate Entry) are eligible to join the Australian Association of Social Workers (AASW).

 Topics are taught online or face-to-face.
 Students in the Master of Social Work (Graduate Entry) are required to attend at least 20 days on campus throughout their full period of study for the Master of Social Work (Graduate Entry).
+At least one of these blocks of face-to-face study must be completed prior to the first placement.
 This course requirement applies to students who are enrolled and studying while living overseas as well as to those who live in Australia.
-Students enrolled online can meet the requirement to attend 20 days on campus by attending non-semester (NS) topics delivered via a combination of online preparation and one 5 day intensive.
+The requirement to attend 20 days on campus can be achieved by attending those non-semester (NS) topics delivered via a combination of online preparation and one 5 day intensive.
 At least one NS intensive topic is offered each semester.
-At least one block of at least 5 days face-to-face study must be completed prior to the first placement.
-Students who live in the Adelaide area can achieve this requirement by enrolling in topics delivered on campus.
+Students who live in the Adelaide area can also achieve this requirement by enrolling in face-to-face topics taught on campus.
 Students on international visas must also meet face-to-face attendance requirements according to their visa provisions.

 There are two points of entry into the Master of Social Work:

-Applicants who have completed a Bachelor of Social Work degree recognised by the Australian Association of Social Work (AASW) or a qualification deemed equivalent by the Dean (Education) are eligible to apply for entry to the Master of Social Work (Qualified Social Worker Entry).
+- Applicants who have completed a Bachelor of Social Work degree recognised by the Australian Association of Social Work (AASW) or a qualification deemed equivalent by the Dean (Education) are eligible to apply for entry to the Master of Social Work (Qualified Social Worker Entry).
+Such applicants may be granted up to 36 units of credit.
 Applicants for the MSW (Qualified) must have completed either (a) an AASW-accredited Bachelor of Social Work Honours or (b) an AASW-accredited Bachelor of Social Work plus at least 2 years professional work experience (paid or volunteer) or equivalent.
-International applicants must satisfy English Language Proficiency requirements with an IELTS score of 7.0 overall with 7.0 in each band or equivalent.

 This course aims to: